OpenExoplanetCatalogue/open_exoplanet_catalogue/README.md

  * [oec_plots](https://github.com/hannorein/oec_plots): Plots and example scripts that make use of the Open Exoplanet Catalogue.
  * [oec_outreach](https://github.com/hannorein/oec_outreach): A clone of the main repository with images and tags that are mainly used for outreach purposes.
  * [oec_iphone](https://github.com/hannorein/oec_iphone): Compressed files, references to refereed publications, resized images and legacy support for various versions of the mobile version are in the repository.
  * [OECPy](https://github.com/ryanvarley/open-exoplanet-catalogue-python): Open Exoplanet Catalogue Python Interface.
-A Python module for loading the catalogue into python for use with applications along with many exoplanet realted equations and tools.
+A Python module for loading the catalogue into python for use with applications along with many exoplanet related equations and tools.
  * [iPhone Exoplanet App](http://exoplanetapp.com): Popular iOS application with many visualizations of the entire catalogue.
 Version 9.1 and later will fully support planets in multiple star systems.